 The case for empirical survey-based research

-by Benny Akesson
+blog by Benny Akesson

 I have worked in research for a decade and a half, and I am privileged to have been a part of different research communities during this time.
 As a researcher, I was born in the design automation community, but I got increasingly involved in the real-time community as I grew up.
 This was very interesting for a young researcher and I learned a lot from this, because each community has its own perspective, practices, strengths, and weaknesses.